-Australian police charge alleged Bondi Beach gunman as first funerals held
+Australia police charge surviving Bondi Beach attacker as first funerals held

 - list 3 of 3Trump orders naval blockade of sanctioned Venezuelan oil tankers

-Among the offenses are “committing a terrorist act”, wounding with intent to murder, placing an explosive, discharging a firearm with intent to cause grievous bodily harm, and publicly displaying a terrorist symbol.
+Among the offences are “committing a terrorist act”, murder, wounding with intent to murder, placing an explosive, and discharging a firearm with intent to cause grievous bodily harm.

 There are 20 people receiving care in Sydney hospitals for injuries sustained in Sunday’s shooting, according to NSW Health.
-That includes one patient in a critical condition and several in a critical but stable condition.
+That includes one patient in critical condition and several in critical but stable condition.

-Two suspected gunmen, identified as 50-year-old Sajid Akram and his 24-year-old son Naveed Akram, carried the attack using six firearms owned by the former.
+Two attackers, identified as 50-year-old Sajid Akram and his 24-year-old son Naveed Akram, carried out the attack using six firearms owned by the former.

-New South Wales Police Commissioner Mal Lanyon said police were still waiting for medication to wear off before formally questioning the son, who was shot but survived the shooting.
+New South Wales Police Commissioner Mal Lanyon said police were still waiting for the medication to wear off before formally questioning the son, who was shot but survived the shooting.

 Naveed Akram reportedly woke up from a coma on Tuesday afternoon.
 Sajid Akram died at the scene of the shooting.